-i.
-To be eligible for certification, a soil erosion and sediment control plan shall contain proper provisions to adequately control accelerated erosion and sedimentation and reduce the danger from stormwater runoff on the proposed site based on the best available technology.
+- (1) To be eligible for certification, a soil erosion and sediment control plan shall contain proper provisions to adequately control accelerated erosion and sedimentation and reduce the danger from stormwater runoff on the proposed site based on the best available technology.
 As a general rule, the area disturbed at any one time shall be kept to a minimum.
-The principles, methods and practices necessary for certification are found in the Connecticut Guidelines for Soil Erosion and Sediment Control (2002), as amended.

-Alternative principles, methods and practices may be used with prior approval of the Commission.
-Said plan shall contain, but not be limited to:

-a.
-A narrative on the site plan describing:

-- 1. The development; - 2.
-The schedule for grading and construction activities including: - a.
-Start and completion dates; - b.
-Sequence of grading and construction; - c.
-Sequence for installation and/or application of soil erosion and sediment control measures; - d.
-Sequence for final stabilization of the project site. - 3.
-The design criteria for proposed soil erosion and sediment control measures and stormwater management facilities;
+The principles, methods and practices necessary for certification are found in the Connecticut Guidelines for Soil Erosion and Sediment Control (2002), as amended. - (2) Alternative principles, methods and practices may be used with prior approval of the Commission.
+Said plan shall contain, but not be limited to: - a.
+A narrative on the site plan describing the development; - b.
+The schedule for grading and construction activities including: - i.
+Start and completion dates; - ii.
+Sequence of grading and construction; - iii.
+Sequence for installation and/or application of soil erosion and sediment control measures; - iv.
+Sequence for final stabilization of the project site.

-- 4. The construction details for proposed soil erosion and sediment control measures and storm water management facilities; - 5.
-The installation and/or application procedures for proposed soil erosion and sediment control measures and stormwater management facilities; - 6.
-The operations and maintenance program for proposed soil erosion and sediment control measures and stormwater management facilities; - 7.
-Identification of a designated on-site individual responsible for installation, monitoring and correction of sediment control plan requirements and authorized to take corrective actions, as required, to ensure compliance with certified plans.

-b.
-A site plan map at a sufficient scale to show:
+- c.
+The design criteria for proposed soil erosion and sediment control measures and stormwater management facilities; - d.
+The construction details for proposed soil erosion and sediment control measures and storm water management facilities; - The installation and/or application procedures for proposed soil erosion and sediment control measures and stormwater management facilities; - f.
+The operations and maintenance program for proposed soil erosion and sediment control measures and stormwater management facilities; - g.
+Identification of a designated on-site individual responsible for installation, monitoring and correction of sediment control plan requirements and authorized to take corrective actions, as required, to ensure compliance with certified plans. - (3) A site plan map at a sufficient scale to show: - a.
+The location of the proposed development and adjacent properties; - b.
+The existing and proposed topography including soil types, wetlands, watercourses and water bodies; beaches and dunes, and bluffs; - c.
+The existing structures on the project site, if any; - d.
+The proposed area alterations including cleared, excavated, filled of graded areas and proposed structures, utilities, roads and, if applicable, new property lines; - e.
+The location of and design details for all proposed soil erosion and sediment control and stormwater management facilities; - f.
+The sequence of grading and construction activities; - g.
+The sequence for installation and/or application of soil erosion and sediment control measures; - h.
+The sequence for final stabilization for the development site; - i.
+Before and after contours at not less than 2-foot intervals;

-- 1. The location of the proposed development and adjacent properties; - The existing and proposed topography including soil types, wetlands, watercourses and water bodies; beaches and dunes, and bluffs; - 3.
-The existing structures on the project site, if any; - The proposed area alterations including cleared, excavated, filled of graded areas and proposed structures, utilities, roads and, if applicable, new property lines; - 5.
-The location of and design details for all proposed soil erosion and sediment control and stormwater management facilities; - 6.
-The sequence of grading and construction activities; - 7.
-The sequence for installation and/or application of soil erosion and sediment control measures; - 8.
-The sequence for final stabilization for the development site; - 9.
-Before and after contours at not less than 2 foot intervals; - 10.
-Certification block entitled, "Erosion and Sedimentation Control Plan Certified by vote of the East Lyme Planning Commission on (date)" and a space for the signature of the Chairman or Secretary of the Commission: - 11.
-Submission of the Soil Erosion and Sedimentation Control Plan shall be accompanied by a complete application form, which is available from the Town Planning Department; - 12.
+- j.
+Certification block entitled, "Erosion and Sedimentation Control Plan Certified by vote of the East Lyme Planning Commission on (date)" and a space for the signature of the Chairman or Secretary of the Commission; - Submission of the Soil Erosion and Sedimentation Control Plan shall be accompanied by a complete application form, which is available from the Town Planning Department; - ii.
 Any other information deemed necessary and appropriate by the applicant or requested by the Commission or its agent.

-c.
-Minimum Acceptable Standards
+(4) Minimum Acceptable Standards